zharper42/bankbase/README.md

-# ee333examples
+# Bank example

-Starting content and final content of examples for UAB EE333 Course.
+Starting content and final content of the bank example for UAB EE333 Course.

-Each example will be in its own folder (and some of those folders may be NetBeans projects.)
-The `main` branch will be starting point and the `final` branch will be the completed (or more complete) content.
+Each phase will have it's own branch for both start and end.
+For example,

+  * startInheritance
+  * endInheritance

+The phases are

+  * Inheritance